 - The price range that fits your budget

 Once you narrow down the style of paddle based on the first three criteria above, length of the paddle must be determined.
-Beam of the boat and paddler height (torso length is actually more precise) can be used to choose a paddle of proper length.
+Beam of the boat, type of boat (sit in vs. SOT), paddler height (torso length is actually more precise), and shoulder width can be used to choose a paddle of proper length.
 The beam of most SOT kayaks is wider than most sit-in models.
-Therefore, some recommended paddle lengths are:
+Therefore, some ballpark recommended paddle lengths are:

 Paddles for Sit-In Kayaks

 |5′ 5″ to 5′ 11″||220 – 230 cm|

 |6′ +||230 cm or more|

 |5′ 5″ to 5′ 11″||230 – 240 cm|

 Selecting a Personal Flotation Device

 A properly fitted Personal Flotation Device (PFD) is required to be immediately available for each person on every type of kayak in Wisconsin.

 It is important to select the most comfortable PFD possible which will encourage you to wear it at all times while on the water.
 Look for a PFD that provides ease of motion for paddling and does not interfere with the back rest of your kayak.
 Try to sit in a kayak similar to your own when trying on PFDs at the store to ensure your PFD will be comfortable in your kayak.